MansurPro/DinoMindEvolution/README.md

 ## 📝 License

-This project is licensed under the **MIT License**.
-Feel free to use and modify it!
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---